Permafrost/Tundra/SERVICES.md

 * `$map` is a [java.util.Map] object.
 * `$key` is the key whose associated value is to be returned.
-* `$key.class` is the class name identifying the class that keys stored in the map are instances of.
-* `$value.class` is the class name identifying the class that values stored in the map are instances of.

 #### Outputs: